neuripsInParis/neurips2025paris/index.md

-NeurIPS@Paris 2024 is a 2-day event that takes place at Sorbonne Université on the 4<sup>th</sup> and 5<sup>th</sup> of December.
+NeurIPS@Paris 2025 is a 2-day event that takes place at Sorbonne Université on the 25<sup>th</sup> and 26<sup>th</sup> of November.
 This event provides a local alternative to the <a href="https://nips.cc/">NeurIPS conference</a>.
-It aims at addressing some sustainability and inclusivity concerns in machine learning research.
+It aims to address some sustainability and inclusivity concerns in machine learning research.
 All students and researchers are welcome to attend.

-Authors of all accepted papers at NeurIPS 2024 are given the opportunity to present their work, through an oral presentation and/or a poster session.
-We unfortunately cannot accomodate oral presentations for all accepted papers; a subset of accepted papers will be proposed an oral presentation, based on scientific quality, thematic coherence and diversity criteria.
+Authors of all accepted papers at NeurIPS 2024 are allowed to present their work through an oral presentation and/or a poster session.
+We unfortunately cannot accommodate oral presentations for all accepted papers; a subset of accepted papers will be proposed for an oral presentation, based on scientific quality, thematic coherence, and diversity criteria.

-**New this year:** we offer travel grants.
-Please let us know when registering if you want to apply for a travel grant.
-Grants will be given in priority to students and members of underrepresented groups in ML.
-Please note that we will not fund air travel, for sustainability reasons.

 ## Registration

-The event is free but registration is mandatory.
-Registration are now closed.
+The event is free, but registration is mandatory.
+Registration will be open shortly after the official NeurIPS decision.

 This event is in-person only: we will neither record presentations nor include online options.